googleapis/google-cloud-java/TROUBLESHOOTING.md

 ### Resolving the conflict

 There are different strategies to resolve conflicts, but you must understand the root cause of the conflicts, e.g.:
-- If you have the control over the dependency tree, runtime classpath, and you have the option to upgrade offending dependencies (e.g., upgrading Guava version), then this is the easiest route.
+- If you have control over the dependency tree and you have the option to upgrade offending dependencies (e.g., upgrading Guava version), then this is the easiest route.
-- If you don't have control over the dependency tree, nor runtime classpath, or changing dependency versions causes other failures, consider [shading dependencies](https://maven.apache.org/plugins/maven-shade-plugin/) that conflict with `google-cloud-java`.
+- If you don't have control over the dependency tree or changing dependency versions causes other failures, consider [shading dependencies](https://maven.apache.org/plugins/maven-shade-plugin/) that conflict with `google-cloud-java`.